seewoo5/seewoo5.github.io/_posts/2026-08-16-openai-sphere-packing-digest-part1.md

 Therefore the Gaussian width $1/\sqrt{\lambda V(1)}$ stays of constant size instead of tending to zero.

 To address these problems, we truncate $w_\ast$ to a finite interval $[a_0, A]$, where the cutoffs depend on $\epsilon > 0$.
-We also make it slightly less negative to leave some positive damping near $u=1$.
+We also make it slightly less negative to leave some positive decay near $u=1$.
 Specifically, we take

 $$